Black Messiah (album): Recording and production

 D'Angelo's subsequent solo work was extensively delayed.
 Production for a full-length follow-up to Voodoo was stagnant, as he was working on and off mostly by himself during 2002.
 D'Angelo attempted to play every instrument for the project, striving for complete creative control similar to that of Prince.
 Russell Elevado described the resulting material as "Parliament/Funkadelic meets the Beatles meets Prince, and the whole time there's this Jimi Hendrix energy."
 However, those who previewed its songs found it to be unfinished.
 In the years that followed, D'Angelo's personal problems worsened, descending to drug and alcohol addiction.
 In January 2005 he was arrested and charged with possession of marijuana and cocaine.
 Various mugshots began circulating around the time, showing the singer looking overweight and unhealthy, in stark contrast to the muscular D'Angelo seen in promotion for Voodoo.
 In September 2005, a week after being sentenced on the drug charges, he was involved in a car accident, and was rumoured to be critically injured.
-However, a week after the crash a statement was issued by D'Angelo's attorney saying he was fine.
+However, a week after the crash a statement was issued by D'Angelo's attorney saying he was "fine".

-No more was revealed on the new album until 2007, when Questlove, D'Angelo's drummer and producer, leaked an unfinished track on Triple J Radio in Australia.
-Entitled "Really Love", the track was an acoustic flavored jam with a laid back swing feel.
-The leak apparently soured relations between the two.
+No more was revealed on the new album until 2007, when Questlove, D'Angelo's drummer and producer, leaked an unfinished track on Triple J Radio in Australia, entitled "Really Love".
+The leak allegedly soured relations between the two.

 In 2009, D'Angelo's then-new manager Lindsay Guion, revealed plans for a new album, including collaborations with artists including Prince, Kanye West, Busta Rhymes, and John Mayer, and a summer tour, saying "He's able to smile again and he's ready to connect [with fans], he's coming back.
 And he looks great, by the way."
 As with the previous year, no tour or album materialized.

 In early February 2010, a new track called "1000 Deaths" appeared on the Internet, but was swiftly removed due to a copyright claim by Michael Archer, D'Angelo's legal name.
 The song seemed unfinished, and it is unclear how recent the material actually is, as the same song was mentioned in the same interview (see above) with Russell Elevado, in 2007.
 Around the same time, an article began to circulate on the Internet, which seemed to be an apparent review of "James River", with detailed descriptions of individual songs, track listing, and segments of lyrics.
 This caused much discussion regarding the authenticity of the article, or whether it was an elaborate hoax.